 - Getting Started - For new anglers.
 Basics and skill.

 - Bait and Fillet - Introduces the role of Bait, fish sizes, and filleting for Flesh in Draenor fishing.

 - Size and Skill - Analyses the relationship between fishing skill and the size of Draenor fish caught.

 - Warlords of Draenor Catches - Explains the pattern of Draenor fish by zone, and summarises the uses of Draenor fish.

 - Also in Training: Ranks, Developing Your Fishing Skill, Draenor Cooking, Draenor First Aid, Cooking 1-600, and Fishing and Cooking 1-525.

-There are no comments on this yet.
-If you would like to comment, start a new topic on the forums: Either use the page's name (Fishing 1-700 Fast with Gold) as the topic title, or tag the topic with that name.
-Comments take a few minutes to appear here.
+Comments are posted on the forums.
+To comment you can reply to the topic above, or start a new topic: Use the page's name (Fishing 1-700 Fast with Gold) as the topic title, or tag the topic with that name.
+To edit a comment, view the original forum thread (while logged in), and make changes there.
+New comments or changes take a few minutes to appear here.